 Lev Vygotsky (1896-1934) saw learning as fundamentally social.
 His central idea was the Zone of Proximal Development (ZPD): the gap between what a child can do alone and what they can do with guidance from a more knowledgeable other (MKO).

-Vygotsky also tracked how language develops.
-Young children speak aloud to themselves while working (private speech), narrating their actions.
-Over time, this external dialogue becomes internal, what Vygotsky called inner speech.
-The child internalises the guidance they once heard from adults.
-Language transforms from a social tool into a thought tool.
+Vygotsky also studied how language develops.
+Young children often speak aloud to themselves while they work (private speech), describing what they are doing.
+Over time, this outside talk becomes internal, which Vygotsky called inner speech.

 In Vygotsky's framework, learning leads development.
 When we teach beyond the child's current ability, we pull development forwards.
 Adult guidance doesn't follow development; it shapes it.
 This is why the ZPD exists,it's the space where instruction can stretch the child into new capabilities.